Anwar Ali (footballer, born 1984)

-Anwar Ali is an Indian former professional footballer and current assistant coach of Delhi FC.
+Anwar Ali is an Indian former professional footballer.

 Career

 Anwar joined the Rurka Kalan Academy of his village (Adampur), which is about 30 km away from the city of Jalandhar when he was in school.
 Initially he used to play as a right-back for his school, DAV Jalandhar and impressed the national team scouts in the 2002 sub-junior nationals.
 Anwar was part of the 2004 Punjab Santosh Trophy team that lost to Kerala in the final; the same year he joined Punjab Police.

 JCT

 Joga Singh, assistant coach of Punjab Police, recognized Anwar's potential to play as a central defender because of his height, strong physique and strength in the air.
 From then on Anwar would start playing as a central defender and in 2005, he realized his dream of signing for JCT.
 The 2006–07 season would turn out to be a very important season in Anwar's career as it was in this campaign that he really came into the limelight.
 He was adjudged as the most promising footballer of the 2006 Durand Cup, where JCT reached the final and narrowly lost to Dempo.
 In the National League (now I-League), Anwar was one of the best defenders and his performances played a crucial role in JCT's runner-up finish.